 But if possible, it might be worth keeping them for 20 years, as this is the time limit for an investigation if HMRC suspects fraud.

 Before you complete a tax return, you will need to register for self-assessment.
 You can do this online.
 Once you have registered, HMRC will issue you with a 10-digit Unique Taxpayer Reference (UTR) number.

 You can submit your return through the HMRC portal, send a paper return, or alternatively, use an online tax calculator.
-For example, jargon-free Which? tax calculator offers personalised tax tips, and you can submit the form directly to HMRC.
+For example, the jargon-free Which? tax calculator offers personalised tax tips, and you can submit directly to HMRC.

 If you want to send a paper tax return, you need to complete the main return (form SA100) as well as supplementary pages.
 Supplementary pages are for declaring details of your: